kubealex/libvirt-k8s-provisioner/README.md

 The user is capable of logging via SSH too.

 ## Quickstart
-The playbook is meant to be ran against a/many local or remote host/s, defined under **vm_host** group, depending on how many clusters you want to configure at once.
+The playbook is meant to be ran against a local host or a remote host that has access to subnets that will be created, defined under **vm_host** group, depending on how many clusters you want to configure at once.

+First of all, you need to install required collections to get started:

+    ansible-galaxy collection install -r requirements.yml

+Once the collections are installed, you can simply run the playbook:

     ansible-playbook main.yml

 You can quickly make it work by configuring the needed vars, but you can go straight with the defaults!

-    make create

 You can also install your cluster using the **Makefile** with:

+To install collections:

+    make setup

+To install the cluster:

     make create

 Recommended sizings are: